minnawoo/web_dashboard/README.md

 ## Step 2 - Heroku

-Deploy the Flask app to Heroku using the provided sqlite file for the database.
+Deploy the Flask app to Heroku using the provided sqlite file for the database:

 ## Advanced Challenge Assignment (Optional)